-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online about population Learn more growth modeling through this simulation!

 Population Growth

 There are two main models used to describe how population size changes over time: exponential growth and logistic growth.
 Click on the information hotspots (labeled as "i") in the figure below to learn more.